jamiephillips212/reading-notes/README.md

 Hello!
 Welcome to my Code Fellows Journal.
 I'm Jamie Phillips.
 I'm based out of Oklahoma City, Oklahoma (OKC).
 I was born and raised here.
 I wanted to thank you for checking out my journey through the Code Fellows bootcamp courses!

 🎵 Favorite artists:
-- Keshi
+- Demxnita
 - Ericdoa
-- Demxnita
 - Glaive
+- Keshi
-- eaJ
+-

-Here's the link to my first assignment for the Code Fellows course if you wanted to see my proccess throughout this course duration: *[Growth-Mindset](https://jamiephillips212.github.io/reading-notes/growth-mindset)!*
+Here's the link to my first assignment for the Code Fellows course 102 if you wanted to see my proccess throughout this course duration: *[Growth-Mindset](https://jamiephillips212.github.io/reading-notes/growth-mindset)!*

 Check out [Profile](https://github.com/jamiephillips212/) to view my profile!